wufanyou/traffic4cast-TLab/README.md

 # Traffic4cast-TLab

-This repository is our solution to NeurIPS 2019 traffic4cast Competations.
+This repository is our solution to NeurIPS 2019 traffic4cast competition.

 We ranked 4<sup>th</sup> in the public leadboard.